Students Engaged in Outreach and Mentoring

 MESA – Multi-Ethnic Engineering and Science Association.
 The MESA students run the MESA Tutoring Program.
 MESA tutoring is a service for students traditionally underrepresented in STEM fields who request additional support with homework and classwork.
 Our study skills program is designed to help kids in grades 5-12 build great habits, necessary skills, complete assignments, and receive additional mentoring and support.
 Even if your child is a really good student, we’ve found that establishing great study habits early is the secret to making a big impact in school, from higher grades to greater confidence.
 Students can get help with specific subject areas (Mathematics, English, Science, and Social Sciences) or with general study skills such as homework management, organization, and test preparation.
 MESA Tutoring is hosted by the Multi-Ethnic Engineering and Science Association (MESA) and partners with the National Society of Black Engineers (NSBE), and the Society of Hispanic Professional Engineers (SHPE) student organizations.
 The program collaborates with the Iowa City Community School District (ICCSD).
-The program is coordinated and funded by the College of Engineering, Outreach, Admissions, Scholarships and Inclusion Services (OASIS) program.
-Additional support come from the Chief Diversity Office and the Center for Diversity and Enrichment.
+The program is coordinated and funded by the College of Engineering.

 SHPE – Society of Hispanic Professional Engineers – SHPE hosts Noche de Ciencias (science night).
 Noche de Ciencias is a national program established in 2008 by the SHPE Foundation to promote knowledge and interest in STEM among the Hispanic community.
 The goal of the Noche de Ciencias Program is to inspire Hispanic youth to pursue STEM degrees and careers.
 Noche de Ciencias is usually a 2-hour event hosted by the University of Iowa Society of Hispanic Professional Engineers (SHPE) student organization that include hands-on STEM activities designed for K-12 students; a STEM Panel, a college presentation for students, and two bilingual parent workshops on college and education costs, and how to help their child (ren) go to college.